amilasilva92/is-a-news/README.md

 ##### Optional Arguments
 Here we describe the optional arguments of the model:

-[--skip_crawling]
+[--skip_crawling]<br/>
 What is it: Boolean value to inform the pipeline to skip the content-based label prediction step, which is the bottleneck of this pipeline.
-If you skip this step (by setting True for this argument), it could substantially reduce the processing time by relying just on the existing databases to make predictions.
+If you skip this step (by setting True for this argument), it could substantially reduce the processing time by relying just on the existing databases to make predictions.<br/>
 Default: False